 The PortaLinux Project

 The PortaLinux Project is a collection of utilities, libraries and build scripts created with the purpose of making embedded Linux distributions with GUI and TUI capabilities that take up at most 10MiB of storage and 64MiB of RAM.
-The PortaLinux Project consist of six separate projects: the PortaLinux Runtime (pl-rt), the PortaLinux Core Utilities (pl-coreutils), the PortaLinux Terminal Library (pltermlib), the PortaLinux Toolkit (pltk), the PortaLinux Service Supervisor (pl-srv), and the PortaLinux Ports System/Build System (the portalinux repo itself).
+The PortaLinux Project consist of six separate subprojects: the PortaLinux Runtime (pl-rt), the PortaLinux Core Utilities (pl-coreutils), the PortaLinux Terminal Library (pltermlib), the PortaLinux Toolkit (pltk), the PortaLinux Init System/Service Supervisor (pl-srv), and the PortaLinux Ports System/Build System (the portalinux repo itself).

 While PortaLinux is mainly made for embedded applications, it's versatile enough to be used in a lot more than just embedded applications.
 PortaLinux can be used for containers, recovery partitions, rescue media, suckless Linux installs, initramfs replacements, and more.